Academic research projects

 - Social Journalism: How social media is changing the way we communicate

 A SSHRC-funded research project to consolidate different global perspectives on the impact of social media on journalism and discuss and synthesize the available knowledge.
 Social media raises questions about journalism’s jurisdictional claim to the news.
 Social digital media spaces allow for new relations that disrupt authorial structures.
 Journalists need to be able learn and understand how news and information works in social media, instead of simply applying established norms and practices that may no longer be effective in communicating.
+The book that has come out of the project, Tell Everyone: Why We Share and Why It Matters, is out on October 14, 2014, published by DoubleDay Canada.

 - First Nations and Facebook: Examining the role of social media in migration, community relations, and governance